-SPARK requires additional information to be provided and this is done through the mechanism of annotations which conveniently take the form of Ada comments.
-A key purpose of these annotations is to increase the amount of information about the interface without providing unnecessary information about the implementation.
+In SPARK, additional information regarding an interface can be provided, and this is done through the mechanism of Ada 2012 aspects.
+A key purpose of these aspects is to increase the amount of information about the interface without providing unnecessary information about the implementation.
 In fact SPARK allows the information to be added at various levels of detail as appropriate to the needs of the application.

-Consider the information given by the following Ada specification procedure Add(X: in Integer);
+Consider the information given by the following Ada specification

+'''

+procedure Add(X: in Integer);

+'''

 Frankly, it tells us very little.
 It just says that there is a procedure called Add and that it takes a single parameter of type Integer whose formal name is X. This is enough to enable the compiler to generate code to call the procedure.
 But it says nothing about what the procedure does.
 It might do anything at all.
 It certainly doesn't have to add anything nor does it have to use the value of X. It could for example subtract two unrelated global variables and print the result to some file.
-But now consider what happens when we add the lowest level of annotation.
-The specification might become procedure Add(X: in Integer); --# global in out Total;
+But now consider what happens when we add a SPARK 2014 construct that defines how a global variable is used.
+We will assume that the procedure is within a package to which SPARK_Mode has been applied.
+The specification of Add might become